stg-sporting-ebtda2i/piehme_cup_springboot/README.md

     ```bash
     mysql --version
     ```
+1. Copy application.example.properties to application.properties
+    ```bash
+    cp src/main/resources/application.example.properties src/main/resources/application.properties
+    ```
-3. Create a database in MySQL
+1. Create a database in MySQL
     ```sql
     CREATE DATABASE piehme_cup;
     ```
-4. Create the user for the database
+1. Create the user for the database
     ```sql
     CREATE USER 'piehme_cup_user'@'%' IDENTIFIED BY 'password@123';
     ```
-5. Grant the user all privileges on the database
+1. Grant the user all privileges on the database
     ```sql
    GRANT ALL PRIVILEGES ON piehme_cup.* TO 'piehme_cup_user'@'%';
     ```
-6. Apply changes to the database
+1. Apply changes to the database
     ```sql
     FLUSH PRIVILEGES;
     ```
-7. For maven
+1. For maven
     ```bash
     mvn clean install
     ```